 Plastic – light and nearly unbreakable

-The abbreviation BPA stands for Bisphenol A. BPA is a substance in the synthetic material, polycarbonate (PC), which is found in many products we use daily, e.g. plastic bags and food packaging, but also mobile phones, CDs, sunglasses, adhesives and nail polish.
+What is BPA?
+The abbreviation BPA stands for Bisphenol A. BPA is a substance in the synthetic material, polycarbonate (PC), which is found in many products we use daily, e.g. plastic bags and food packaging, but also mobile phones and CDs as well as sunglasses, adhesives and nail polish.

-As market leader with many awards for it quality products, NUK has many years of experience with baby bottles made from BPA-free materials such as glass or polypropylene (PP).
-By completely renouncing BPA, NUK gave some piece of mind to parents at an early stage.
-The ban on manufacturing and selling baby bottles containing BPA in the EU came into force on 1st June, 2011 - currently there is no ban on BPA in Australia.
+As market leader with many awards for it quality products, NUK has many years of experience with baby bottles made from BPA-free materials such as glass or polypropylene (PP), for example.
+By completely renouncing BPA, NUK gave some piece of mind back to parents already at an early stage.
+The ban on manufacturing and selling baby bottles containing BPA in the EU came into force on 1st June, 2011.
 NUK had already dispensed with polycarbonate bottles that contained BPA long before the demand of the EU and therefore, years before the final banning, could brand its baby products as “BPA-free”.

-Polyamide are synthetic materials with a high level of transparency, which it retains by being chemical-resistant, meaning discolouration and clouding are a thing of the past.
-Polyamide is BPA-free, but not suitable for the microwave.
+PA (Polyamides) Polyamide are synthetic materials with a high level of transparency, which it retains by being chemical-resistant – discolouring and clouding are a thing of the past.
+Polyamide is BPA-free, but not suitable for the microwave however.